Aaron-d-k/Aaron-d-k.github.io/content/posts/ising-ca-part-2.md

 </div>

 So that is it!
-The interface has been successfully designed and now we can move on to analyzing the behaviour of the final system, in the next post.
+The interface has been successfully designed, and now we can move on to analyzing the behaviour of the final system in the next post.

 ## The gory details: The Golly Rule format and Nutshell